lsst-dm/dm_dev_guide/services/batch.rst

 Jobs can be submitted to the ``Slurm Cluster`` from any of the above submit nodes.

-Report system issues by `filing a JIRA ticket <https://jira.lsstcorp.org/secure/CreateIssueDetails!init.jspa?pid=12200&issuetype=10901&priority=10000&customfield_12211=12223&components=14205>`_ in the IT Helpdesk Support (IHS) project.
+To report system issues, log into `LSST JIRA >https://jira.lsstcorp.org/>` and file a `JIRA ticket in the IT Helpdesk Support (IHS) <https://ls.st/ihsticket>` project tagging NCSA as the responsible organization.

 .. _batch-connect: